-The Accelerometer Bricklet is discontinued.
-We are selling our remaining stock.
+The Accelerometer Bricklet is discontinued and is no longer sold.
 The Accelerometer Bricklet 2.0 is the recommended replacement.

 The Accelerometer Bricklet can be used to extend the features of Bricks with the capability to measure acceleration in x-, y- and z-axis.
 The measured acceleration can be read out in g.
 With configurable events it is possible to react on changing acceleration without polling.

 The Bricklet has an LED that can be turned on trough the API, e.g. to show that a specific acceleration was reached.